verhas/javageci/DOCUGEN.md

 ##### `skip = "skip"`

 This pattern defines the line that starts the skipping and which skipping is finished by the pattern configured using the next configuration option `skipEnd`.

 ##### `skipEnd = "skip\\s+end"`

 This pattern defines the line that stops line skipping in case it was started using a line matched by the previous pattern `skip`.

 ##### `skipNrLines = "skip\\s+(\\+?\\d+)\\s+lines?"`

 This pattern finds the line that signals that a certain number of lines should be skipped.
 If configured other than the default then the regular expression MUST have a single matching group (the part between the parentheses) that will match a substring that is a positive decimal number.

 ##### `skipTill = "skip\\s+till\\s+/(.*?)/"`

-This pattern finds athe line that is the start of skipping specifying a regular expression that should match a later line, which will be the stopping signal for skipping.
+This pattern finds the line that is the start of skipping specifying a regular expression that should match a later line, which will be the stopping signal for skipping.
 The line that matches the regular expression at the end will NOT be included in the snippet.
 It will be skipped.

 If configured other than the default then the regular expression MUST have a single matching group (the part between the parentheses) that will match a substring that will be used as a regular expression to find the skipping end.

 <!-- end snip -->

 ### Snippet Inserters

 The snippet inserters insert the snippets after they got their final content into the segments that refer to them.
 Since different formats may need different syntax for segment start and finish there are different snippet inserting generators for different formatted files.

 The snippet inserting code generators should run after the other generators.
 It can be configured in the test so that they are active in the last phase.
-Another approach is to execute them in a different Geci object that gets the snippets throgh context insertion.
+Another approach is to execute them in a different Geci object that gets the snippets through context insertion.

 #### Markdown Snippet Insertion

 To insert snippet into a markdown formatted file the `MarkdownCodeInserter` can be used.
-There is no configuration option of this generator.
+This generator has no configuration options.
 The only speciality of this snippet inserting generator is that it looks at the original content of the segment and in case the first line starts with three backticks then it keeps this line as the first line of the segment and appends the lines of the snippet after this line.

 That way it is possible to include a verbatim code sample, keeping the starting backticks that formats markdown code fragment and to use the closing backticks as segment closing.

 # Sample

 A documentation is several words and explanations but understanding is usually best via examples.
 In this case the best example of the use of the snippets is the source code of this documentation itself `DOCUGEN.md`.
 The snippets from the document generating code was extensively used in this document and it is also used in a careful and explanatory way that can be used to understand the use of the snippet handling generators.